What Is RAG? Retrieval Augmented Generation for Beginners

 - Do not draw conclusions beyond what studies state

-Answer:Good response: “The research shows mixed results for Method A. Smith et al. (2024) found a 15% improvement in retention scores (statistically significant, n=120), while Johnson et al. (2024) found no significant improvement (n=45).
+“The research shows mixed results for Method A. Smith et al. (2024) found a 15% improvement in retention scores (statistically significant, n=120), while Johnson et al. (2024) found no significant improvement (n=45).
 Lee et al. (2023) found that combining Method A with Method B yielded 22% improvement (n=200).
 The conflicting results may be due to different sample sizes or implementation details.”

 When you have many documents, you need to decide which ones to include.
 This is context ranking.

-1. Simple Manual Ranking
+Manual Ranking Process

 Read the question